Interbotix/HROS5-Framework/README.md

 HROS5-Framework
 ===============

 HROS5-Framework, based on Darwin-OP framework, is a collaborative software project based on the open source Darwin-OP Framework, with the intent to continue development, implement an API to expose higher level functions of the framework, and develop additional features.
+This software is intended to be deployed on the [HR-OS5 Humanoid Research Robot](http://www.trossenrobotics.com/HR-OS5).

+Please visit the [HROS5-Framework Github Wiki](https://github.com/Interbotix/HROS5-Framework/wiki) for more information on using this software and robotics platform.

 Contributions & authoring to codebase provided by Trossen Robotics, Farrell Robotics, AlterRobotics, Zerom, ROBOTIS, KevinO, KurtE.
 A special thanks to Farrell Robotics, a massive contributor and resource for humanoid robots & additions to the Darwin-OP framework.